fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 ### North America
 1. United States
-   * Native American Authors:
+   * Books from the Native American "that don't make us out to be 'savages'":
-     * Louise Erdrich
+     * Louise Erdrich, especially her book Round House
      * Linda Hogan
      * James Welch
      * Susan Power
      * Joy Harjo
      * Leonard Pelitier
+     * See Birchbark Books and Native Arts for "a wonderfully curated selection that weeds out a lot of the racist or ill-informing books".
 2. Antigua and Barbuda
 3. Bahamas
 4. Barbados